ElijahKotyluk/commercejs-nuxt-checkout/README.md

 ## 2. BillingDetails.vue

 Create a new Vue file named: `BillingDetails.vue` and put it in the `/components` directory.
-For this component you will use Vuetify's [VForm](https://vuetifyjs.com/en/components/forms/) compoonent that will contain a few [VTextField](https://vuetifyjs.com/en/components/text-fields/)'s, a couple [VSelect](https://vuetifyjs.com/en/components/selects/)'s and a VBtn component at the end to submit the order and capture the checkout.
+For this component you will use Vuetify's [VForm](https://vuetifyjs.com/en/components/forms/) component that will contain a few [VTextField](https://vuetifyjs.com/en/components/text-fields/)'s, a couple [VSelect](https://vuetifyjs.com/en/components/selects/)'s and a VBtn component at the end to submit the order and capture the checkout.

 ``` js
 // BillingDetails.vue